 Simple spirals, in whichever weaving method you choose (more on that below) rotate the position of the strands.
 As the layers of the tug build up, this creates either a spiral appearance (four strands, two alternating pairs of the same colour) or a uniform speckle (four strands of different colours).
 The body of the tug also has a rounder shape rather than square.

-To create a spiral tug toy, you can alter the weaving pattern (circle twist or corner-to-corner method) or alter the movement of the strands in a basic box knot (twisted box knot).
-I’ll briefly summarise both methods below so that you have the option to pick your preferred method.
-Arguably, if done with care, both methods look very similar; however, I recommend learning and using altered weaving pattern.
+To create a simple DIY spiral dog tug toy, you can alter the weaving pattern (circle twist or corner-to-corner method) or alter the movement of the strands in a basic box knot (twisted box knot).
+I’ll briefly summarise both methods so you have the option to pick your preferred method.
+Arguably, if done with care, the results of both methods look very similar.
+However, I recommend learning and using altered weaving pattern for DIY spiral dog tug toys.
 I’ll explain why at the end of the post, after you’ve seen both methods.

 Circle Twist Spiral Tug Toys (Altered Weaving Method)

-In the Circle Twist method, you are altering the box knot itself.
+In the Circle Twist method, you are altering the knotting pattern.
 You weave on a diagonal corner-to-corner instead of straight.
 You can start straight into the corner-to-corner weave or, if you prefer, tie a single box knot to establish positions before switching to methods.

 If your starting configuration is top strand left (as shown in the diagram) as you prepare to tie the loops, top left bends to bottom right, bottom right bends to top left, then left bottom weaves to the top right (over then under) and right top weaves to the bottom left (over then under).
 Repeat the exact same sequence to weave the tug.